Code-Institute-Submissions/FEEKO-msp2/README.md

 ### User stories
 * A fan looking for more content from the artist
 * A supporter trying to find pictures of the artist
-* Other artists trying to send a message to the artist.
 * Endorsers or potential supporter trying to find the artist social media
 * A supporter trying to find where to purchase tickets for performances
 * Music labels scouting for talent.